ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

    mkdir monitoring-daemon-tutorial
    cd monitoring-daemon-tutorial

-Now we need to create the project structure.
+Now we need to create the initial project structure.
 Create the files and folders following next layout.
 All files should be empty for now.
-We will fill them in later.
+We will fill them later.

 Initial project layout: